Terms and Conditions

 20. Acknowledgment

-By using Deal Once, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions and all applicable Australian laws and regulations.
+By using Deal Once, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions and all applicable laws and regulations in your jurisdiction.